silverstripe-australia/silverstripe-build/README.txt

 # sh build/scripts/recursive-status

-This will recursively trigger a "git status" on each module directory found within your repository, primarily so you can gitignore any modules from the repository code, yet still check for changes that may have been made.
+This will recursively trigger a "git status" on each module directory found within your repository, primarily so you check for changes that may have been made in a module that hasn't been included in the repository code base.

+# sh build/scripts/recursive-status assume-unchanged-listing

+When you have patched files that come up as being modified, you can `git update-index --assume-unchanged {file_name}`, and use this script with a parameter.
+This will not only list out the files that have been assumed unchanged, but it will also force the files to reflect the upstream.
+This will not only make sure you don't have local changes that have been accidentally made, but it will also remove any patches that were put in place.
+Therefore, you can run this and then `phing` to ensure the patches remain in place.